Staff and Media Contacts

 Heather joined the MCofS in June 2009 following a 20 year teaching career in the outdoors.
 Heather worked at both of the National Centres, Plas y Brenin and Glenmore Lodge and was fortunate enough to work as far afield as Antarctica.
 Heather lives in Aviemore and is based at Glenmore Lodge, which provides a perfect base for her outdoor activities.
 She is a enthusiastic mountaineer, climber, mountain biker, sea kayaker and ski tourer and is definitely at her happiest when enjoying the outdoors whatever the activity.
 She is currently working her way through the Corbetts after completing the Munros in 2003.

 Heather has been an active member of the Cairngorm Mountain Rescue Team for 10 years and with her collie dog 'Milly' works with SARDA Scotland across the Highlands.

-She has a BA Hons degree in Recreation and Leisure, a Post Graduate Certificate in Education and has just completed a MSc in Managing Sustainable Mountain Development.
+She has a BA Hons degree in Recreation and Leisure, a Post Graduate Certificate in Education and has a MSc in Managing Sustainable Mountain Development.

 Access Officer - Andrea Partridge

 For general enquiries please contact the MCofS office on 01738-493942, or use the Contact Form.